Transporting equipment and driving farm equipment and vehicles requires focus and skill when moving between farms and fields.

 Display Proper SMV Emblem

-The emblem must be a basedown equilateral triangle that is at least 14 in. by an altitude of 12 in., and located two to 10 feet above ground level to be seen by motorists driving behind the equipment.
 An ASAE standard SMV emblem is visible from about 1,200 feet.
-The SMV should be firmly attached to the implement, visible at all times on the rear piece of equipment, and is never meant to replace any other warning devices like tail lights, reflectors, or hazard lights.
-These standards apply to all agricultural equipment and other slow moving machines, including implements being towed by trucks and tractors, all-terrain vehicles (ATVs), and horse-drawn buggies.
-To learn more, read the Tractor SMV section.
+The SMV emblem should be firmly attached to the implement, visible at all times on the rear of the equipment and is never meant to replace any other warning devices like taillights, reflectors, or hazard lights.
+These standards apply to all agricultural equipment and other slow moving machines, including implements towed by trucks and tractors, all-terrain vehicles (ATVs), and horse-drawn buggies.

 Use Appropriate Lights and Signals

-Aside from having a SMV emblem on display, it is crucial to use the appropriate lights on the vehicles and implements be transported on public roads.
+When driving on public roads, it is crucial to use the appropriate lights on the vehicles and implements being transported.
 Farm tractors are required to have two forward-facing headlights as well as a red taillight that should be visible for 500 feet under clear weather conditions.
-Tractors and farm trucks also are all required to use the hazard-warning lights (flashers) when operating on public roads.
-White or amber lights are visible on the front of the vehicle, while red lights are mounted on the rear.
-Equipment being towed must have two red reflectors on the left and right side of the equipment.
-All lights must remain on while the equipment is in operation.
+Tractors and farm trucks also are required to use hazard lights (flashers) when operating on public roads.
+Equipment towed must have two red reflectors on the left and right side of the equipment.
+All lights should remain on while the equipment is in operation.

-Farmers must also be courteous drivers when sharing the road with other motorists.
-Give the proper turn signal at least 100 feet before the necessary turn.
-If your tractor/equipment is not equipped with working turn signals, learn the correct hand signals when changing lanes, making a turn, pulling onto a road, or slowing down to stop.
+Farmers should be courteous to other motorists when driving on public roads.
+Give the proper signal at least 100 feet before turning.
+If your equipment is not equipped with working turn signals, learn the correct hand signals when changing lanes, making a turn, pulling onto a road or slowing down to stop.

-Safety should be the number one concern when operating slow moving vehicles or towing livestock or implements.
-The safety check should occur before leaving any farmstead or worksite.
+Safety should be the number one concern when operating slow-moving vehicles or towing livestock or implements.
+A pre-ride safety check should occur before leaving any farm or worksite.
 It’s important to check both the vehicle and the implement being towed before traveling.

-When inspecting the vehicle, check all fluids levels for leaks, like fuel, oil, coolant, power steering.
+When inspecting the vehicle, check all fluids like fuel, oil, coolant and power steering for levels and leaks.
 Adjust all mirrors so your vision is clear from the front and the sides.
-Be sure all lights (headlights, taillights, signal, and hazard) are connected correctly and in peak operating condition, especially if night driving is required.
+Be sure all lights (headlights, taillights, signal and hazard) are connected correctly and in peak operating condition, especially if night driving is required.
 If inclement weather is in the forecast, be sure your windshield wipers work and are filled with fluid in case your vision is obstructed while driving.
-Be sure to check the lug nuts and air pressure in the tires of the vehicle and any implements being towed.
-Carry a portable air tank if necessary.
+Be sure to check the lug nuts and air pressure in all tires.
+It’s a good idea to carry a portable air tank with you in the vehicle.

-All implements or trailers being towed should get the same rigorous inspection before traveling.
-Connect lights securely to the towing vehicle and test lights.
+All implements or trailers being towed should get the same pre-ride inspection before traveling.
+Connect lights securely to the towing vehicle, and test the lights.
 Close and secure all doors and gates on trailers to prevent damage to the trailer or to other motorists.
-If the SMV on the towing vehicle is not visible, it is necessary to attach another SMV emblem to the rear of the implement being towed, to alert other motorists that a slow-moving vehicle is on the road.
+If the SMV emblem on the towing vehicle is not visible, it is necessary to attach another SMV emblem to the rear of the implement being towed, to alert other motorists that a slow-moving vehicle is on the road.

 Obey Road Regulations

-Although there are many exemptions for farm trucks and other farm equipment on Missouri highways, it is important to abide all Missouri laws when transporting equipment.
+Although there are many exemptions for farm trucks and other farm equipment on Missouri highways, it is important to abide all traffic laws when transporting equipment.
 To qualify as a farm vehicle, it is necessary to register your vehicle for an “F” decal with the Missouri Department of Revenue.
-As described in Section 301.030 of the Revised Missouri Statutes, a farm vehicle is:
+See Section 301.030.3, RSMo.Sharing the Road

 Driving a tractor on the highway or public roads can be as dangerous as driving on uneven terrain.
-It is equally important for farmers to be aware of their surroundings and cautious to other drivers as it is for non-farm drivers.
+It is equally important for farmers to be aware of their surroundings and cautious as it is for the other drivers on the road.

-Transporting a trailer with several tons of livestock can also be a grueling and dangerous task.
+Transporting a trailer with several tons of livestock can be a dangerous task.
 Read more about how to ensure safety while traveling with animals or heavy implements.

-Avoid running equipment on highways during rush hours, bad weather, and at night.
-If necessary, have pilot cars accompany you on the trip, one in front and one in back, with their hazard lights on to warn other motorists they are accompanying a slow-moving vehicle.
+If possible, avoid running equipment on highways during rush hours, bad weather and after dark.
+If necessary, have pilot cars accompany you on the trip with their hazard lights on to warn other motorists they are accompanying a slow-moving vehicle.

-Once on the roadway, make sure your hazard lights are on and your SMV emblem can easily be seen by other motorists.
-Be aware of a build-up of traffic behind you when traveling; always look in your mirrors to be aware of your surroundings.
-If a considerable amount of traffic has built up behind you, pull off at the next available area, and allow the traffic to pass before pulling back on to the road.
-The more courtesy you extend to other motorists, the more courtesy they will give you, the farmer, in return.
+On the roadway, make sure your hazard lights are on and your SMV emblem can easily be seen by other motorists.
+Be aware of any traffic build up behind you on busy roadways; check your mirrors constantly to be aware of your surroundings.
+If a considerable amount of traffic has built up behind you, pull off at the next available area, and allow the traffic to pass before pulling back onto the road.
+The more courtesy you extend to other motorists, the more courtesy they will give you in return.

-The use of all-terrain vehicles (ATVs) has been on the rise each year as the agricultural sector has realized how much ease ATVs provide.
-Even though ATVs do lighten up and speed up the workload, associated fatalities and injuries occur at a startling pace.
-According to the Consumer Product Safety Commission, 55,400 people were injured in ATV-related accidents during 1997 in the United States.
+All-terrain vehicle (ATV) use continues to increase as the agriculture sector realizes how much ease ATVs provide.
+Even though ATVs do lighten up the workload, associated fatalities and injuries occur at a startling pace.

 Following safety requirements and practicing caution are essential components to preventing ATV related accidents.